 While the warning signs listed above are primarily physical or sexual forms of abuse, emotional abuse of nursing home residents is no less apparent.

-Deliberately causing anxiety or fear that inflicts unreasonable or unnecessary emotional pain on the resident constitutes as emotional abuse.
+Deliberately causing anxiety or fear that inflicts unreasonable or unnecessary emotional pain on the resident constitutes emotional abuse.
+This may include the following:

 Warning signs of emotional abuse may include: